quiltdata/quilt/docs/advanced-features/tabulator.md

   header: true
 ```

-A more complex example is available in [this yaml file](./tabulator-example.yaml).

 1. **Schema**: The schema defines the columns in the table.
 Each column must
    have a name and a type.
 The name must match the regular expression